Cadmus is an online environment where you complete written assessment tasks created by your teacher.

 If it’s your first time opening Cadmus, you’ll be asked to accept the Cadmus privacy notice.
 These terms and conditions inform you about usage data that’s collected in Cadmus.
 Once you Accept, you can Enrol in the assignment.
 Clicking Go to my assessment will open the Cadmus Student Environment in a new tab.

-Note: Cadmus isn’t available on mobiles or tablets yet - stick to using a computer or laptop to access your assignment.
+NOTE: Cadmus isn’t available on mobiles or tablets yet - stick to using a computer or laptop to access your assignment.
 Your internet browser matters too!
-Please use Chrome, Firefox or Safari to work in Cadmus.
+Please use the latest version of Chrome for the best experience.
+You can also use the latest versions of Firefox and Safari.

 The Student Environment